Waikato/wekaDeeplearning4j/docs/examples/featurize-mnist.md

         -layerName flatten_1 \
         -zooModel "weka.dl4j.zoo.Dl4JResNet50"
 ```
-We now have a standard `.arff` file that can be fit to like any standard numerical dataset
+We now have a standard `.arff` file that can be fit to like any numerical dataset
 ```bash
 $ java -cp $WEKA_HOME/weka.jar weka.Run .RandomForest -t mnist-rn50.arff
 ```